 Special Talents (severe needs) teacher Mary Kurt-Mason will purchase an iPod Touch for use by students who struggle with independent reading.
-These students are capable of listening to, and learning from, literature that is read aloud to them.
+These students are capable of listening to, and learning from, literature that is read aloud to them with proper diction.
 With the iPod Touch, students will be able to listen to books at their own interest and comprehension levels.
 Passages or paragraphs could be repeated as necessary for understanding.
 Multiple books can be downloaded from free library sites onto the same device for use by different students.

 Pagosa Springs High School librarian Deborah Morton will use her grant funds to purchase multiple copies of books for the book club.
 This is the sixth year the high school has had a book club.
 In that time, the books have been utilized by other professionals in the school district.
 Having books available that deal with a variety of topics is a powerful resource.

 High school science teacher Heather Hemphill will put her funds to work to develop a more hands-on anatomy and physiology curriculum.
 Currently, there are no hands-on labs due to a lack of supplies.
 Rotary’s grant will be used to purchase a coroner’s report kit and a digestive enzymes kit along with an anatomy and physiology slide set.
 These resources will enrich students’ learning and provide more real-world experience that can be applied to coursework.